- Home

 Many people find they do not feel like eating as they near the end of life.
 This loss of appetite may be because of the cancer itself or symptoms such as pain, nausea, constipation or breathlessness, or because the body’s energy needs have slowed down and it’s no longer necessary to eat as much.

-It’s common for family and friends to want to encourage you to eat, as preparing food for you is how they show they care.
-You may need to let them know that you don’t feel like eating, and suggest other ways they can show their love, such as sitting with you.
-See How you can help in the final stages for ways others can offer comfort.
+It’s common for family and friends to want to encourage you to eat, as preparing food for you is often how they show they care.
+They may worry that not eating will make you feel worse.
+You may need to let them know that you don’t feel like eating, and suggest other ways that they can show their love, such as sitting with you.

-For more on this, see Nutrition and cancer.
+For more on this, see Nutrition and cancer or listen to the podcast below.

 Podcast: Appetite Loss and Nausea